zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 [end of dialogue]

 This episode is about eating spicy food.
-The adject ive “spicy” (spicy) refers to a very strong flavor in your mouth that feels like yo ur mouth is on fire, that your mouth is burning.
+The adject ive “spicy” (spicy) refers to a very strong flavor in your mouth that feels like your mouth is on fire, that your mouth is burning.
 When you eat spicy food, you migh t have to immediately drink some water because it’s as if your mouth were on fi re.
 Of course, it isn’t actually on fire, but that’s the meaning of this adjective “ spicy” when describing food.

 Akim says, “Oh, this is so good!”
 Then he asks Wend y, “Why are your eyes watering?”
 If your eyes “water,” your eyes begin to  fill with what we call “tears” (tears), which is basically fluid that is in your e ye that is more than what your eye needs, and of course if there’s more fluid there, t hen the fluid – the tears come out of your eyes and go down your face.
 Usually peo ple have their eyes water when they are sad, when they are in pain, or as in the case of our dialogue, perhaps when the food is very spicy.